-- Telephone or text you on the first day of absence if we have not heard from you - Write to you if your child's attendance is below 95% - Invite you in to school to discuss the situation with our Assistant Headteacher, Mrs Armour and Attendance Officer, Mrs Calabritto or Headteacher if absences persist - Refer the matter to the Local Authority to request a formal School Attendance Meeting if attendance deteriorates following the above actions
+- Telephone or text you on the first day of absence if we have not heard from you.
+If we cannot contact the first emergency contact, we will contact the 2nd contact number and if this is not successful, we may contact the police. - Write to you or text you if your child's attendance is below 95%. - Invite you in to school to discuss the situation with our Assistant Headteacher, Mrs Armour and Attendance Officer, Mrs Calabritto or Headteacher if absences persist. - Refer the matter to the Local Authority to request a formal School Attendance Meeting if attendance deteriorates following the above actions.